-Download the Sophos Home Premium trial, hand over your email address and within a couple of minutes it'll be installed and running an initial system scan.
+Download the Sophos Home Premium (opens in new tab) trial, hand over your email address and within a couple of minutes it'll be installed and running a first system scan.

-We were surprised to find Sophos Home had added around 1.4GB of files to our system, especially as it's so short on features (we've seen far more capable products use less than half that).
+We were surprised to find Sophos Home had added around 1.5GB of files to our system (we're seen far more powerful suites use much less.)

 Tap the Scan button and Sophos Home runs a full system scan on your PC.
 There's no upfront way to customize the scan, and no quick scan, or removable device scan, or indeed any other scan type.

 Sophos adds a right-click option to Explorer, which is useful as a way to scan a particular file, folder or drive.
-Even this is a little underpowered, though, as the program doesn't support simultaneous scans.
-If it's busy running a lengthy system scan, for instance, and you try a right-click scan from Explorer, you're warned that 'a scan is already running, try again later.'
+Unlike Bitdefender and Kaspersky, though, this doesn't support simultaneous scans.
+If it's busy running a lengthy system scan, and you try a right-click scan from Explorer, you're warned that 'a scan is already running, try again later.'

 This simplicity certainly means that Sophos Home is easy to use, but if you're looking for any level of power or control over the app, expect to be disappointed.